calvinhobbes119/CarND-Capstone/README.md

 #### Waypoint Updater

 The waypoint updater node is responsible for publishing the list of waypoints (including position and velocity) to the waypoint_follower node at a periodic rate of 25Hz.
 Having too many waypoints can increase the computation burden which results in latency issues, whereas having too few waypoints can lead to jerky deceleration when a traffic light turns yellow or red.
-To overcome this, we only publish 30 waypoints (in the case of the simulated track), however the velocity profile is computed based on a much longer time frame of 125 waypoints so we can detect changing traffic lights in a timely manner and provide a smooth deceleration response.
+To overcome this, we only publish 30 waypoints to the waypoint-follower node at any given time in the case of the simulated track.
+However the velocity profile is computed based on a much longer time frame of 125 waypoints so we can detect changing traffic lights in a timely manner and provide a smooth deceleration response.
 This is shown in the picture below.

 ![waypoint_updater.png](https://github.com/calvinhobbes119/CarND-Capstone/blob/master/imgs/Waypoint_Updater.png)